static-snap/static-snap/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Static Snap converts your WordPress site into a static website, boosting performance, security, scalability, and SEO.

 == Description ==
 **Static Snap** is a powerful WordPress plugin that transforms your dynamic WordPress site into a static website, enabling seamless integration and deployment across various hosting services.